ljharb/repo-report/README.md

 # Installation

 - `npm install` to install all dependencies
-- create .env file and initialize GITHUB_PAT with your Github token
+- create .env file and initialize GH_TOKEN or GITHUB_TOKEN (in order of precedence) with your Github token

 # Usage